Medical Malpractice Lawyer

 In fact, it is the third leading cause of fatalities in the U.S. An estimated 250,000 people die in the U.S. each year because of medical errors, and many more are injured.
 That’s why a medical malpractice lawyer can be so helpful.

-Suffering injuries because of the malpractice of your doctor or other health care professionals can cause worsened symptoms, permanent disabilities, or a poor prognosis.
+Suffering injuries because of the malpractice of your doctor or other health care professionals can cause worsened symptoms, permanent disabilities, or a poor prognosis, and medical malpractice occurs when a healthcare provider fails to meet the accepted standard of care and that breach causes injury.

-At the Law Offices of Craig L. Cook, your medical malpractice lawyer will explain that doctors, hospitals, and nurses often try to cover up personal injury caused by malpractice.
+At the Law Offices of Craig L. Cook, your medical malpractice lawyer will explain that doctors, hospitals, and nurses often try to cover up personal injury caused by malpractice, and that hospitals and other healthcare facilities may also be liable for their own negligence under certain conditions.

-When the care that doctors provide falls below the standard of care that is expected of other reasonable doctors in similar cases, the doctors may be held liable for medical malpractice claims.
+When the care that doctors provide falls below the standard of care that is expected of a reasonably competent professional in the same specialty under similar circumstances, the doctors may be held liable for medical malpractice claims.
 When you hold a doctor accountable for malpractice, you may recover damages to compensate you for your losses.

 Your claim may also put others on notice about the doctors’ substandard care, which may protect them from medical malpractice.

-Our lawyers retain medical experts to review medical records and nurses’ notes so that we can determine whether the doctors’ care fell below their expected standards of care.
+Our lawyers retain medical experts to review complex medical records and nurses’ notes so that we can determine whether the doctors’ care fell below their expected standards of care.
+They also provide expert testimony to help show a negligent act and prove the provider’s negligence.

 If your doctor made a mistake that caused you injury, we may agree to accept representation and advocate for you to recover the maximum damages for your losses.